DevExpress-Examples/how-to-create-a-slide-view-and-populate-it-with-data-e4648/Readme.md

 ### Data Structure

-The data source contains a list of `Employee` objects, which is exposed by the `EmployeesData` view model through the `DataSource` property.
+The data source, which contains a list of `Employee` objects, is exposed by the `EmployeesData` view model through the `DataSource` property.
 The `Employee` class exposes employee-related properties (such as `FullName`, `Photo`, `JobTitle`, `EmailAddress`, and `City`).
 Images are stored as byte arrays and converted to BitmapImage objects at runtime.

 ```csharp
 public class Employee {